pmastrogiovanni/skin_cancer_type_classifier/README.md

 - Blur --> addition of random intensity of gaussian blur
 - Contrast --> random contrast between 0.4 (darker) and 1.4 (lighter)

-The augmentation is process is completely reproducible thanks to seeds.
+The augmentation process is completely reproducible thanks to seeds.

 ## Data Preparation
 To decrease memory consumption, dataset is pre-processed and loaded in batches of 32 images at each iteration.

-Pre-process includes:
+Pre-processing includes:
-- Resising to shape 256,256,3 (RGB channels).
+- Resizing to shape 256,256,3 (RGB channels).
 - Rescaling values between 0 and 1.
 - Storing labels into one hot encoded vectors.